Caring for Garden Birds All Year Round

 Keep it Clean

 Every year, birds die as a result of diseases caught from dirty water bowls and bird feeders.
 To keep your birdlife healthy, keep your feeders and water bowls clean.
-Rotate feeding areas around the garden to prevent bacteria building up on the ground and clean feeding areas with a mild disinfectant.
+Rotate feeding areas around the garden to prevent bacteria from building up on the ground and clean feeding areas with a mild disinfectant.

 Water With Care

-A clean, fresh, water source will bring birds flocking to your garden – to bathe in, as well as to drink.
+A clean, fresh, water source will bring birds flocking to your garden - to bathe in, as well as to drink.
 Make sure water bowls are placed away from predators, at a safe height and away from bushes.
-Top water up regularly and watch out for water sources freezing during winter.
+Top up water regularly and watch out for water sources freezing during winter.